muxocode/devops-SQLSERVER/readme.md

 # Dockerized SQL Server with relative folder data
 This project run a local sql server with relative folder(by default).
-The trick is use node to get local folder and then call docker-compose
+The trick is use node to get local folder and then call docker-compose, creating beafore a custom .env
 ## First o all
 First of all ust run
 Is as easy as